Sleeping with Your Dog in Your Bed – Why You Should

 Have you noticed how all the Disney princesses have a pet that sleeps in their bed?
 The message is clear.
-Keep your furry BFF at your side when you sleep as an emblem of your safety and wellbeing.
-As it happens, sleeping with your dog can have mental and physical health benefits.
+Keep your furry BFF at your side when you sleep as an emblem of your safety and well being.
+As it happens, sleeping with your dog in your bed can have mental and physical health benefits.
 Scientific evidence backs this up.

 Let’s find our more….